 Centres should provide recorded evidence of performance of a sample of five candidates from across the ability range in each of the practical activities offered by the Centre.
-In addition, Centres must provide written evidence to show candidates' ability to analyse their own or others' performance and their ability to suggest ways in which the performance might be improved.
+In addition, Centres must provide Candidates' written Analysing and Improving Tasks to show their ability to analyse their own or others' performance and their ability to suggest ways in which the performance might be improved.
 Centres may also choose to record video evidence of candidates being interviewed and demonstrating their ability to analyse and improve performance in their chosen activity.
 This evidence should be for a sample of five candidates from across the ability range in at least two activities.